t0rkelSec/rawd0gger/README.md

 ### Notices

-**While this program randomizes the IP in the packets you are **not** fully anonymous, If you do wish to protect yourself use a proxy and/or VPN while running this program.**
+**While this program randomises the IP in the packets you are **not** fully anonymous, If you do wish to protect yourself use a proxy and/or VPN while running this program.**

-*Dont be stupid, use responsibly.
-We are not responsible for Malicous Use.*
+*Don't be stupid, use responsibly.
+We are not responsible for Malicious Use.*

 <sub>"*For educational purposes only.*"</sub>